newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 ## Known bugs / oddities
 - Currently the only consistent issue is dropping the connection to the tables.
 (Network issue) Solved with Database and code stored in same location.
-- Because we clean the tables after 40,000+ records in the Detail and through them into a history table that only get used maybe once a month we have stopped the tables from breaking and having to repair them.
+- Because we clean the tables after 40,000+ records in the Detail and through them into a history table that only get used maybe once a month we have stopped the tables from breaking and having to rep[...]

 ## Security & compliance (summary)
 - Because we run only on a local network security is very simple at this time.
 We only use a valid user number that they type in and if valid in the database then they can use the system.
-Some users are a higher level user but that is based on their user number in the database.
+Some users a[...]

 ## Migration priorities and constraints